softwarehutpl/react-kentico-blog/CONTRIBUTING.rst

 We use `Semantic Commit Messages <https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716>`_ and you should too!
 It makes it much easier to see what happened in the repository.

+`DCO <https://developercertificate.org>`_ is used to assert that authors are legally authorized to make the contributions - this is done by signing-off every commit - either manually or using the `-s` switch from CLI.
+**You have to use your real name in the sign-off, because DCO is a legally binding document.**

 Testing
 -------
 Tests are written in Jest/Enzyme and the library is developed using TDD - we strongly recommend you to do the same.